p4re/p2pamongus/README.md

 2. Ensure port 22023 is forwarded in your router to the device you are running Among Us on.
 3. Give your IP address to the users you want to play with.

-## TODO
+## Things to do..

-- Test Android compatibility.
+x Test Android compatibility [DONE WORKING 24/5/21]
-- Allow multiple games/devices to connect to one single Among Us P2P app.
+- Allow multiple games/devices to connect to one single Among Us P2P app. x Improve stability.[DONE WORKING 24/5/21]
-- Improve stability.
 - Add a utility to assist hosts (UPnP, port forwarding detection)